 The most popular insects fed to leopard geckos are:

 - Waxworms (occasionally)

-It is important to “gut load” your insects at least 24 hours before feeding them to your leopard gecko.
-This means you’ll need to feed the insects with all the nutrients you want your gecko to ingest, which will then be passed onto your gecko when it eats the insect.
+Some insects (such as mealworms, and waxworms) have a really low nutritional content and lack the essential vitamins required to keep leopard geckos healthy.
+It is important to “gut load” the majority of insects at least 24 hours before feeding them to your leopard gecko.
+This means you’ll need to feed the insects with all the nutrients you want passing onto your gecko when the insect is eaten.

-You should also dust the insects with calcium powder at every feeding, and about twice per week dust the insects with calcium combined with vitamin D3 powder.
-Leopard geckos can overdose on vitamin D3, so it is best to restrict this to a couple of times per week, however it is impossible for them to overdose on calcium, so it is safe to use calcium with each feed.
+You should also dust insects such as mealworms with calcium powder at every feeding, and about twice per week dust the insects with calcium combined with vitamin D3 powder.

 Quantity and Frequency